metzm/actinia-introduction/docs/2_concepts.md

 Accordingly, actinia offers two modes of operation: persistent and ephemeral processing.
 In particular, the **actinia server** is typically deployed on a server with access to a persistent GRASS GIS database (PDB) and optionally to one or more GRASS GIS user databases (UDB).

 Actinia is deployed multiple times as so called **actinia nodes** (separate physically distinct machines) where the actual computations are performed.
 They can be deployed with the help of cloud technology like e.g. kubernetes, openshift and docker-swarm.
 This technology then acts as a **load balancer**, distributing jobs to actinia nodes.
-Results are either stored in GRASS UDBs in GRASS native format or directly exported to a different data format (see Fig. 2).
+Results are either stored in GRASS UDBs in GRASS native format or directly exported to a different data format such as GeoTIFF (see Fig. 2).

 <center>
 <a href="../img/actinia_PDB_UDB.png"><img src="../img/actinia_PDB_UDB.png" width="60%"></a><br>